Federal food safety agency recalls Fareway chicken salad

 Marler said the number of cases could reach several hundred before the outbreak is over.

-"Unfortunately for Fairway and Triple T, this probably will be one of larger salmonella outbreaks in 2018," he said.
+"Unfortunately for [Fareway] and Triple T, this probably will be one of larger salmonella outbreaks in 2018," he said.

 Both federal lawsuits allege Fareway distributed and sold adulterated chicken salad that was unsafe to eat when it was made available for sale to the public.
 Marler said he was amending the lawsuits to include Triple T.